 The vision of an amblyopic eye typically does not get worse, but the brain simply pays less and less attention to the images sent by the amblyopic eye.
-Eventually, the condition stabilizes and the eye becomes virtually unused.
-Since it is quite difficult to correct amblyopia at this point, early detection and treatment are extremely important.
+Eventually, the condition stabilizes, and the eye becomes virtually unused.
+Since it is quite difficult to correct amblyopia, early detection and treatment are extremely important.

-Early detection and treatment of crossed-eyes and severe refractive errors can help to reduce the chances of one eye becoming amblyopic.
-Although it is commonly believed that ablyopia must be treated prior to age 10, recent evidence demonstrates that there is no age limit for improving sight and function as long as no active disease is occuring.
-However, the earlier this problem is treated, the better the chances are of developing "20/20" vision.
+Early detection and treatment of crossed-eyes and severe refractive errors can reduce the chances of one eye becoming amblyopic.
+Although it is commonly believed that amblyopia must be treated prior to age 10, recent evidence demonstrates no age limit for improving sight and function as long as no active disease is occurring.
+However, the earlier this problem is treated, the better the chances are developing a "20/20" vision.